PyCav/server/server_setup_guide.md

 	echo "RewriteRule (.*) https://[domain]/$1 [R=301,L]" >> /var/www/html/.htaccess
 	```

-	We now need to restart apache for these changes to take effect.
-To do this run
+	You must now restart Apache for these changes to take effect.

 	```bash
 	a2enmod rewrite
 	systemctl restart apache2
 	```

 18. Now on to the final part of preliminary setup, installing useful libraries.
-	We need to install git so that we can clone git repos, to do this run the command
+	You should first install git so that you can clone git repos.

 	```bash
 	apt-get -y install git
 	```

-	We can also install the program htop which is a useful tool for managing running processes on your server, to install run the command
+	It will also be useful to install the program htop which is a visual tool for managing running processes on your server.

 	```bash
 	apt-get install htop
 	```

-	Another useful piece of software is the python tool pip, which allows you to install python libraries and all their dependencies very easily using commands such as "pip3 install numpy".
+	Another useful piece of software is the python tool pip, which allows you to install python libraries and all of their dependencies very easily using commands such as "pip3 install numpy".
 To set up pip for both
-	python2 and python3 you need to run the next 3 commands
+	python2 and python3 you need to run the three commands below.

 	```bash
 	apt-get -y install python3-pip python-pip